How to Choose a Good Dog Bed

 Although smaller dogs seem to be the ones who 'nest' the most, suitable nesting pet beds are available in all sizes so if your big dog likes to curl up, you should be able to find just the right thing for him with a little research.

-Our Jack Russell, Ellie, (pictured above) loves her —Perla make these beds in three sizes and up to 77 different colors so there is sure to be one that suits your decor and your dog!
-These beds are so easy to keep clean and hygienic and can be filled with the bedding of your choice (Perla also make cushion inserts to fit whichever size of bed you choose). plastic bed
+Our Jack Russell, Ellie, (pictured above) loves her plastic bed—Perla make these beds in three sizes and up to 77 different colors so there is sure to be one that suits your decor and your dog!
+These beds are so easy to keep clean and hygienic and can be filled with the bedding of your choice (Perla also make cushion inserts to fit whichever size of bed you choose).

 Round shapes are best for nesting and basically, you can choose a raised side bed and provide suitable blankets or bedding that your pet can arrange to his liking.